comit-network/waves/waves/wallet/README.md

 This wallet can be customized through the following **build-time** environment variables:

-- `ESPLORA_URL`: The base url to use for the Esplora instance.
+- `ELEMENTS_ESPLORA_URL`: The base url to use for the Esplora instance of the Elements instance we are targeting.
   Defaults to `https://blockstream.info/liquid/api`.
 - `NATIVE_ASSET_TICKER`: The ticker symbol of the native asset of the Elements chain this wallet will be used on.
   Defaults to `L-BTC`.